-Back in December 2015, Yamaha India released one of the most anticipated motorbikes in Indian market – the Yamaha YZF-R3.
+Back in December 2015, Yamaha India released one of the most anticipated motorbikes in the Indian market – the Yamaha YZF-R3.
 It is imported as a CKD motorbike and later assembled in the Indian Yamaha facilities.
 The engine displacement is 321 cc with 41.4 bhp maximum power and 29.6 Nm maximum torque.
-There’s no kick starter, electric self-starter starts the powerful motor in an instant.
-With a 6-speed transmission and 188 kmph top speed, Yamaha YZF-R3 is not really a bad competitor against the Kawasaki Ninja 300.
+There’s no kick-starter, an electric self-starter starts the powerful motor in an instant.
+With a 6-speed transmission and 188 kmph top speed, Yamaha YZF-R3 is not a bad competitor against the Kawasaki Ninja 300.
 It’s priced a lot lower as well.

 - The engine is quite powerful, accelerates very smoothly to the top speed range.

-- Due to the bike’s weight distribution and design, it maneuvers through busy traffic a lot easily.
+- Due to the bike’s weight distribution and design, it maneuvers through busy traffic a lot easier.

 - In the Indian CKD variant, there’s no ABS option.